 Alex is preparing for his interview next week and is looking for a collared, long-sleeved solid blue shirt.
 He lands on your website and starts looking around.
 Consistently, the search results show up half-sleeved shirts, brown flower-patterned Bahamas shirt, and even a pair of shorts!
 Alex gets frustrated, discards your website and moves on to another fashion retailer.
 A half-sleeved shirt in the ‘formal shirts’ search result is a misclassified category and so is the ‘shorts’ showing up in the ‘formal shirt’ category.
 Similarly, a brown flower-patterned Bahamas shirt titled as ‘blue’ shirt is a ‘title’ inaccuracy.
 Product indexing or arranging products using correct labeling to help customers navigate through the products smoothly is most often an overlooked process.
 Haphazardly listed products under irrelevant categories can confuse customers and leave them frustrated, and make them possibly drop the purchase.
 Not making product readily available to the customer is a lost sales opportunity for the business.

 3. Poor Product Discovery

 The more organized a catalog’s data is, the more it helps businesses in marketing their products across platforms and expands product discovery, which is an avenue for sales conversion.
 Poor quality data is the reason for lack of product discovery because it impacts category and product listing, at every stage.
 It also leads to poor search results.
 For instance, if a shopper searches for a red polka dot skirt on your website, and your search shows a random white frill frock, or jeans, in a worst-case scenario, the chances of your shopper returning to your website are low.
-Whereas, if your site search is empowered to show the exact match as well as similar results, the possibility of this search converting to a purchase is much higher, leading to a better brand recall.
+Whereas, if your site personalized search is empowered to show the exact match as well as similar results, the possibility of this search converting to purchase is much higher, leading to better brand recall.